AdobeDocs/experience-manager-65.it-IT/help/forms/using/transaction-reports-billable-apis.md

 ---
-title: API fatturabili per report transazioni
+title: Report transazioni API fatturabili
 seo-title: Transaction Reports Billable APIs
 description: Elenco di tutte le API contabilizzate come transazioni
 seo-description: List of all the APIs that are accounted as transactions